caaravn/gitnotes/README.md

 As S3 can be use for hosting static websites
 Two types of websites we have

-1. Dynamic website ---> In dynamic websites content changes based on users ( Instagram profiles of each person)
+1. Dynamic website ---> In dynamic websites content changes based on users ( Instagram profiles of each person data is different)

 2. Static website-----> But in static website content will be same for every person ( Enadu newspaper site) Using FRONT END languages code we can host the content in static website
                               eg: HTML, CSS, JS, JQery, Angular, React, etc

+STORAGE CLASSES

+Each storage has different cost

+.Frequently accessed storage
+    ---->1) Standard storage ( stores greater than equal to 3 and above zones)
+    ---->2) Reduced redundant storage

+.Infrequently accessed storage
+    -----> 3)Standard Infrequently accessed ( stores greater than equal to 3 and above zones)
+    -----> 4)One zone infrequently accessed ( stores only in one zone)

+.Archival storage
+    ------> 5)Glacier (data stored in compression formate) ( stores greater than equal to 3 and above zones)
+    ------> 6)Glacier deep archival (data stored in deep compression formate) ( stores greater than equal to 3 and above zones)

+7. Intelligent (may be freq or infreq AWS decides)

+Retreval fee (A fee for downloading)